plotly/falcon/NEW_CONNECTION.md

 ## Updating the Settings.react.js
 Update the fetchData function to make the calls to appropriate sessions.js backend.
-Add your new connectino to the following list:
+Add your new connection to the following list:

 ```javascript
     if (contains(connectionObject.dialect, [